 Conductor Searchlight Legend Certification is one of the most prestigious credentials you can earn in organic marketing.
 Legend Certification is only available at C3, and early registrants will have access to the limited number of seats.
 Learn more about the three levels of certification being offered: All-Star, MVP, and Legend.

 340 West 50th St. between 8th and 9th Ave.

 Conductor customers can contact their Customer Success Manager for information on group pricing.
-For general attendee group pricing, please contact firstname.lastname@example.org to speak with a C3 representative.
+For general attendee group pricing, please contact firstname.lastname@example.org to speak with a member of the C3 team.

 A limited number of press passes are available each year – please contact email@example.com for more information.

 The Searchie Awards are the annual award ceremony recognizing outstanding Conductor customers.
 If you’d like to apply, please visit c3.conductor.com/searchies and apply by February 12th.

 Limited sponsorships are available.
 If you would like to discuss opportunities please contact Kat Heisler on firstname.lastname@example.org or 212.542.5130.